Brian Brobbey: Ajax's teenage goal machine aiming to shake off 'new Lukaku' tag | Goal.com

 "I am good with my back to goal, I can keep the ball and I am dangerous in the box.
 I can also create opportunities for myself or others."

-For now, Brobbey is hopeful he can contribute to title wins for both Jong Ajax – for whom he is the top-scorer this season with seven goals – and the first team, though in the long-term he has his eyes on eventually making his mark outside of Netherlands.
+For now, Brobbey is hopeful he can contribute to title wins for both Jong Ajax – for whom he is the top scorer this season with eight goals – and the first team, though in the long term he has his eyes on eventually making his mark outside of Netherlands.

 "I would prefer to go to Germany [next], because I think the Bundesliga suits my game best," he says.